-The decades-long political unrest in the country of Liberia in western Africa has led to some of the most disturbing imagery captured in history.
-After years of rule from a one-party political system in a dual-society country – where the elite lived a charmed life, and everyone else suffered – a rebellion sprang up, which led to the Liberian coup d'état of 1980.
+The decades-long political unrest in the West African country of Liberia has produced some of history's most disturbing imagery.
+After years of rule from a one-party political system in a dual-society country – where the elite lived in peace and comfort, and the lower classes suffered from poverty and class turmoil – a rebellion sprouted, culminating in the Liberian coup d'état of 1980.
 Led by Master Sergeant Samuel K. Doe, the coup was a brutal takeover carried out by 17 non-commissioned officers and soldiers of the Armed Forces of Liberia.
-President William R. Tolbert Jr. was killed in the Presidential palace while his cabinet was rounded up for trial.
+President William R. Tolbert Jr. was slaughtered in the Presidential palace while his cabinet was gathered for trial.

-The Men Executed Were Paraded Around Naked Before Their Deaths
+The Condemned Were Paraded Around Naked Before Their Execution

 Thirteen cabinet members were rounded up when Master Sgt.
 Samuel K. Doe led his rebellion against President Tolbert.
-An additional 27 members of the government were also killed, but 14 cabinet members were given trials.
-However, the trials were really just five-man military tribunals led by the rebels, and all but one of the cabinet members were quickly sentenced to death.
-The former information minister, Johnny McClain, escaped execution because he was an indigenous Liberian, not an Americo-Liberian.
+An additional 27 members of the government were also slain, but 14 cabinet members were put on trial.
+These trials, however, were simply five-man military tribunals led by the rebels, and all but one of the cabinet members were quickly sentenced to execution by gunfire.
+The former information minister, Johnny McClain, escaped execution because he was an indigenous Liberian rather than an Americo-Liberian.

-Some of the men were forced to walk naked and partially clothed to the beach where they were shot.
+Prior to their slaying, some of the condemned men were forced to walk either naked or partially clothed to the beach where they were then shot.

-After storming the palace and killing off the majority of governmental leaders, Samuel K. Doe founded a new government called the People's Redemption Council (PRC).
+After storming the palace and disposing of most governmental leaders, Samuel K. Doe (pictured left) founded a new government called the People's Redemption Council (PRC).
 Before the rebellion, Doe was virtually unknown by the Liberian public.
 He was a low-ranking officer with no political training.
-Once in office, he grew paranoid and favored indigenous Liberians like himself, flipping the scales but essentially keeping classism alive in Liberia.
+Once in office, he grew paranoid and favored indigenous Liberians like himself, flipping the scales but essentially keeping Liberian classism alive.

-People gathered to watch the execution, and despite the brutal cruelty of the display, many Liberians welcomed the regime change.
-The previous year, President Tolbert had proposed an increase in the price of rice.
-The Liberian people were outraged and appalled by the proposed increase; a peaceful protest was planned, but it quickly escalated.
-2,000 people grew to 10,000, and riots and looting broke out, causing more than $40 million worth of damage.
-The event was dubbed the "Rice Riots," and they were the beginning of the end for Tolbert.
+The previous year, President Tolbert proposed an increase in the price of rice, a suggestion that outraged the Liberian people; a peaceful protest was planned, but 2,000 participants grew to 10,000, resulting in rampant riots and looting that caused more than $35 million in damages.
+The event was dubbed the "Rice Riots," and they marked the beginning of the end for Tolbert.